projectcaluma/alexandria/MAINTAINING.md

 4. Update code (CHANGELOG, version info)
 5. Pull Request with the version bump.
 6. Create tag on the merge commit
-7. Upload / edit change log
+7. Upload / edit change log on Github

 Here's how this works in detail: